-A mixed redirect is when there are 2 or more other URLs redirects strung together in a chain, but the HTTP status is not the same for all redirects.
-At least one redirect in the chain is a 301 permanent redirect and at least one redirect in the chain is a 302 temporary redirect.
-See "Different Types of Redirects" below for more information on the difference between these two redirection methods.
+A mixed redirect is when there are 2 or more other URLs redirects strung together in a chain, but the HTTP Status is not the same for all redirects.
+Typically, this involves both 301 redirects and 302 redirects being used in the same chain.

 Why It's Important

 Both a 301 and 302 redirect are used for different purposes, and each sends a different message to search engines.
 If they are both used in the same chain, search engines will not know how to treat the URLs.
 For example,

 Is it actually a temporary redirect or a permanent one?